Mana Iwabuchi: Early life and education

 Born and raised in Musashino, Iwabuchi began kicking a football and developing her love for the sport at the age of six.
 At the time, she was also enrolled in piano and ballet lessons.
 However, her older brother Ryota and the coach of his football club had been persuading her for about a year to join them.

-Finally at the age of eight, she followed in his footsteps and joined the local club team, Sekimae SC, where he played.
+Finally, at age eight, she followed in Ryota's footsteps and joined the local club team, Sekimae SC, where he played.
 Her talent was recognised early on, and she was invited to train with the older boys.
 The club was originally called 'Sekimae Boys Soccer Club', but because Iwabuchi became the first girl to join, they renamed the club to 'Sekimae Soccer Club'.
 A notable figure she was teammates with in her youth is well-known Japanese actor Ryo Ryusei, who commented years later that "she would be dribbling past boys with ease" from an early age and was one of the reasons he gave up on being a professional footballer as he watched her play and realised he would not be good enough.

 Iwabuchi attended Komazawa Women's University and was admitted to the Faculty of Intercultural Studies.

 Her older brother Ryota, is also a professional footballer currently playing for Fujieda MYFC as a midfielder.

 Club career

 Nippon TV Beleza

-On 21 October 2007, when she was 14 years old, she made her debut for Nippon TV Beleza in the Nadeshiko League, the reigning champions in the top flight of women's football in Japan.
-The following year, she broke into the first team and was awarded Best Young Player for the 2008 season.
+At the age of 14, on 21 October 2007, she debuted for Nippon TV Beleza in the Nadeshiko League, Japan's premier division for women's football.
+By the next year, she had established herself within the first team and received the Best Young Player award for the 2008 season.

-At the Nadeshiko League Cup Final on 22 August 2010, she scored the winning goal in the 90th minute of the game and led her team to a 3–2 victory over rivals Urawa Reds Ladies, earning the tournament's MVP award.
-Despite her goal contribution and many plaudits from teammates and the media, she said "Even today, I didn't do anything except for the very last minute.
-I'm happy, but I'm more disappointed in myself.
-I'm still so lacking, I want to work hard so I can get even a step closer to Sawa-san."
-Aged 17, she took over the number 10 shirt from Japan legend Homare Sawa the following season.
+During the Nadeshiko League Cup Final on 22 August 2010, her goal in the final minute led Nippon TV Beleza to a 3–2 win against Urawa Reds Ladies.
+She was named the tournament's MVP.
+Post-match, she commented on her performance, reflecting a desire to improve and measure up to the standards set by Homare Sawa.
+She inherited the number 10 jersey from Sawa in the subsequent season at the age of 17.

-In the 2011 season, she scored the team's highest and league's joint-3rd highest of 9 goals, receiving the Most Hardworking Player award and was selected for the Best Eleven.
+In the 2011 season, she was the top scorer for her team and the third-highest in the league with 9 goals.
+Her efforts earned her the Most Hardworking Player award, and she was chosen for the league's Best Eleven.